 Facebook has had enough.

-In today’s developer notes release, Facebook announced the following changes to the Instagram API, which will involve the removal of many features of the old Instagram API including:
+In developer notes release, Facebook announced changes to the Instagram API, that involve the removal of many features of the old Instagram API including:

 - Follower List – to read the list of followers and followed-by users